wierdlygoodcoder/hangman/README.md

 # HANGMAN The Word Guessing Game
 The hangman game is a python terminal game that is running the code institute mock terminal on Heroku.

-This game allows users to guess words from a dictionary of a preset word for 3 difficulties easy, normal and hard.
+This game allows users to guess words from a dictionary of a preset word for 3 difficulties easy, normal, and hard.
 The game also has lived and you can try to play up to 6 times before the game will say that you fail.